JeanBarbosa-hue/holbertonschool-shell/permissions/README.md

 1.command that swtiches current user

+2.command that prints the effective username of the current user